Free Temperature Tracker Cross Stitch Pattern *updated

 As the new year draws near, what better way to keep track of the changing seasons and our environment than with a creative and practical project?
 Today I’m sharing a free cross stitch pattern for a temperature tracker.
 I’d love for you to join me in this stitch as long for the year.

-The chart comes in two versions, one for 365 days and one for a leap year with 366 days.
+* The chart comes in four versions, 365 days with or without backstitch and for a leap year with 366 days, with or without backstitch!

 How does a temperature tracker work?